Singapore ranked number one shipping centre for ninth year running

 The 2021 loss total is made more impressive by the fact that there are an estimated 130,000 ships in the global fleet today, compared with some 80,000 30 years ago.
 Such progress reflects the increased focus on safety measures over time through training and safety programs, improved ship design, technology and regulation.
 Continue reading “Allianz Safety and Shipping Review 2022 published”

 Gard P&I Club has recently been notified of new incidents where solid bulk cargoes classified as Group A, liable to liquefy, have been loaded with moisture content in excess of the transportable moisture limit (TML).
-Gard reminds its members and others to remain vigilant when loading such cargoes.
+Gard reminds its members and others to remain vigilant when loading such solid bulk cargoes.

 In the first case, the vessel was loading copper concentrates in Peru.
 The cargo was partially loaded when the Master observed pooling of free water in the holds and cargo spatter; i.e., cargo splashing up on the sides of holds when dropped from grabs.
 Both of these are considered red flags when loading Group A cargo.
-Continue reading “Gard recommends vigilance and warns about liquefaction risk of of solid bulk cargoes”
+Continue reading “Gard recommends vigilance about liquefaction of solid bulk cargoes”

 Impact of digital technology on maritime sustainability is the subject of the The Optimal Route report.